FindArticles FindArticles

 • What Samsung actually shipped

-• Optical vs. ultrasonic: why it matters
+• Optical vs. ultrasonic: what’s the difference?

-• Why Samsung likely chose optical
+• Why Samsung probably went with optical

 • Real-world impact for buyers